shulp2211/minnn/docs/source/reference.rst

 .. code-block:: text

  --groups: Group names for correction.
+ --primary-groups: Primary group names.
+If specified, all groups from --groups argument will be treated as secondary.
+Barcode correction will be performed not in scale of the entire input file, but separately in clusters with the same primary group values.
+If input file is already sorted by primary groups, correction will be faster and less memory consuming.
+Usage example: correct cell barcodes (CB) first, then sort by CB, then correct UMI for each CB separately.
+So, for first correction pass use "--groups CB", and for second pass use "--groups UMI --primary-groups CB".
+If multiple primary groups are specified, clusters will be determined by unique combinations of primary groups values.
  --input: Input file in "mif" format.
 This argument is required; stdin is not supported.
  --output: Output file in "mif" format.
 If not specified, stdout will be used.
  --max-mismatches: Maximum number of mismatches between barcodes for which they are considered identical.